 This project is an initiative of iCALL, TISS in collaboration with the United Nations Population Fund (UNFPA).
-It aims to deliver support and enhance the capacities of counselors and social workers at One Stop Crisis Centers, Special Cells, Family Counselling Centers, Protection Officers and those working with women survivors to provide psycho-social support to women and girls facing violence during the COVID-19 pandemic in the states of Rajasthan, Odisha, Madhya Pradesh, Bihar and Maharashtra.
+It aims to deliver support and enhance the capacities of counselors and social workers at One Stop Centers, Special Cells and Family Counselling Centers and also of Protection Officers and those working with women and girl survivors providing psycho-social support during the COVID-19 pandemic in the states of Rajasthan, Odisha, Madhya Pradesh, Bihar and Maharashtra.

 - To help counselors and social workers providing psycho-social and legal counselling to women survivors of violence, develop a nuanced understanding of violence against women and the theoretical psychosocial concepts that underlie the phenomena.

-- To provide them with an understanding of specific,strengths-based, psycho-socio-legal counselling techniques and processes and adapt them to the context of COVID-19.
+- To provide counselors with an understanding of specific, strengths-based, psycho-socio-legal counselling techniques and processes and adapt them to the context of COVID-19.

 - To build knowledge around laws pertaining to violence against women, its proceses & implementation, especially during the COVID-19 pandemic.

-- To equip them with skills to navigate ethical dilemmas faced during VAW focused counselling.
+- To equip the counselors with skills to navigate ethical dilemmas faced during VAW focused counselling.

 - To build and enhance self care practises in the counsellors to address their own stressors & build resilience.

-- To build curricula that serve as resources aiding an enhanced preparedness for violence counsellors post the COVID pandemic as well.
+- To build curricula that serve as resources aiding an enhanced preparedness for violence counsellors even beyond the COVID pandemic.

 - Violence against Women

 - Immediate Response Mechanisms

 - Counselling Techniques and Strength Based Approaches for VAW

 - Ethically Sound Counseling for VAW